-Before you can go out and pick up the right people, you need to have a thorough understanding of what you have to offer as a leader, a manager and a mentor – because to everyone you hire, you should hold at least one of those roles.
+Before you can go out and pick up the right people, you need to have a thorough understanding of what you have to offer as a leader, a manager, and a mentor.
+The reason being, to everyone you hire, you should hold at least one of those roles.
 If you can’t present yourself honestly and confidently, you’ll never find the right people to have around you.
 Read a leadership book from an author in your niche of insurance, or attend a training seminar by a successful insurance agent.
 The best way to find the right people for your office is by being the right person for your employees.

 2. Start with the people you have

-If you already have a staff, it’s time to evaluate each member with whatever measurement tools you have in place already, or by creating some new standards for achievement.
-Determining who your best agents are, and which ones may need some help or training (or a new job) is all dependent on what your structure is – the best agents in your office may look different from agents in other offices or fields.
+If you already have a staff, it’s time to evaluate each member with whatever measurement tools you have in place already or by creating some new standards for achievement.
+Determining who your best agents are, and which ones may need some training (or a new job) is all dependent on what your structure is – the best agents in your office may look different from agents in other offices or fields.
 Once you know who your best agents are, study their work habits and check out the secrets to their success.
-If you’ve attracted the right people, they will attract more of the right people.
+If you’ve attracted the right people, they’ll attract more of the right people.

 Make your recruiting calls faster and more effectively!